Quiz 1: beginning – intermediate

 A poor childhood education results in illiteracy.

-His work is in fact more amazing than before.
+His work is even more amazing than before

-His work is even more amazing than before.
+His work is in fact more amazing than before

-When you called, he picked up his cell phone.
+When you called, he picked up his phone. (interruption)

 *Because I needed to miss a board meeting, so I notified the speaker.